formyfamily/starter-academic-1/content/authors/admin/_index.md

 - Visitors
 ---

-I'm Zhengfei Kuang (匡正非), a second-year Ph.D. student at the University of Southern California, advised by <a href="https://www.hao-li.com/">Prof. Hao Li</a>.
+I'm Zhengfei Kuang (匡正非), a third-year Ph.D. student at the University of Southern California, advised by <a href="https://www.hao-li.com/">Prof. Hao Li</a>.
 Before USC, I was studying at <a href="https://www.tsinghua.edu.cn/en/index.htm">Tsinghua University</a>.
 I also worked as a research assistant in the <a href="https://cg.cs.tsinghua.edu.cn/">Graphics & Geometric Computing Group</a> from 2017 to 2019, advised by <a href="https://cg.cs.tsinghua.edu.cn/#people.htm">Prof. Shimin Hu</a>.

 Here's my {{% staticref "files/CV.pdf" "newtab" %}}Curriculum Vitae{{% /staticref %}}.